 Have you crafted your own family games using Smoothfoam balls and cubes?
 Let us know here in the comments or share a link on our Facebook page!

-Take these to your leader!
+Take these alien and robot crafts for kids to your leader!
 Here’s more fun for the kids this summer with Smoothfoam blocks, balls and sheets.
 There are no rules when it comes to making a robot or a space alien – kids can really let their imagination run free!
 Click the links below for full tutorials and have some out-of-this-world fun!

-Smoothfoam’s got you covered when it comes to keeping the kids busy this summer.
-Pull out the paints, glitter, yarn and pipecleaners and make a menagerie of cute “pets” that are way easier to take care of than the real ones.
+Smoothfoam’s got you covered when it comes to keeping the kids busy this summer with our summer arts and crafts for kids.
+Pull out the paints, glitter, yarn and pipe cleaners and make a menagerie of cute “pets” that are way easier to take care of than the real ones.
 Click the links below to get the how-to instructions for each critter.

-Click here to see lots more animal-themed projects – have fun!
+Click here to see lots more kids’ animal craft ideas – have fun!

 Instead of spending hours at the mall trying to find the right gift for your girl to bring to her friend’s birthday party – head to the craft store and get creative!
 Here are six super fun handmade gifts that girls can make for their friends.
 Any of these craft projects would also be a terrific group activity for all the kids at the party to make together.